 Completing an article comes down to two stages – first you create the concept and then you turn that concept into words, sentences and paragraphs…

-So, if you are searching for a way to improve your writing productivity i.e. start writing more while spending less of your precious time, you might want to take a look at the ideas I share and overview in the below lines (oh and don’t forget to share your thoughts about ‘em in the comments section!):
+So, if you are searching for a way to improve your writing productivity i.e. start writing more while spending less of your precious time, you might want to take a look at the ideas I share and overview in the below lines!

 Now some of you are probably wondering, why should they actually be writing more and how will that be beneficial to them.

 There is more than one way to answer that question, but one of the most important things is that the more you write per day, the easier it is to keep writing.
 That simple fact is allowing me to complete more articles in a shorter period of time, which results in a more frequent blog posting schedule and hence more traffic.
-That way I also have time to start writing guest articles – an essential ingredient to search engine optimization.
+That way I also have time to start writing guest articles (or freelance assignments).

 1. Start by Creating a Checklist

 I really love checklists.
 I have found those an awesome way to keep track of all of my blogging and social media tasks.
 Using Sticky Notes is my preferred way for creating those kinds of checklists